vue-styleguidist/vue-styleguidist/.github/CONTRIBUTING.md

 ### yarn build

-Same command as `yarn start` but will run the build script of styleguidist to see what the final bundle is going to look like.
+Same command as `yarn start` but will start the basic example of styleguidist to see what the final bundle is going to look like.

 ## Commit Message Guidelines

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **generate the RxJS change log**.
-Helper script `npm run commit` provides command line based wizard to format commit message easily.
+But also, we use the git commit messages to **generate the Vue-Styleguidist change log**.
+Helper script `npx git-cz` provides a command-line based wizard to format commit messages easily.
+If you want to be complete and specify a scope, you will need to read through.

+If you are using VSCode, check out the [commitizen plugin](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen)

 ## Commit Message Format